dominican republic healthcare system

 Dominican Republic Healthcare System & Medical Insurance Options for Expats

-Just two hours flying distance away from south of Miami lies the Dominican Republic.
+Just two hours’ flying distance away from the south of Miami lies the Dominican Republic.
 It is the second-largest and the most diverse Caribbean country, known for its hospitable people, breathtaking natural attractions, and intriguing culture.
 It is home to tourists, digital nomads, global citizens, and expats from across the globe.
 Here’s what you need to know about the Dominican Republic healthcare system and medical insurance options for expats.

 If you are planning to move to this country, one of your major concerns is likely to be the healthcare system.
 Anyone moving to the Dominican Republic must have adequate health insurance coverage.
 The healthcare in this country is expensive in specific tourist areas such as Sosua and Zona Colonial in Santo Domingo.
-The country has excellent healthcare services, but only at some specific places.
+The country has excellent healthcare services, but only in some specific places.
 So, you need to take this fact into account.

 More details about global citizens’ health information in the Dominican Republic are available at the WHO Dominican Republic page.